raceychan/ididi/README.md

 - If a node has a factory, it will be used to create the instance.
 - Otherwise, the node will be created using the `__init__` method.
   - Parent's `__init__` will be called if no `__init__` is defined in the node.
+- whenver there is a default value, it will be used to resolve the dependency.
 - bulitin types are not resolvable by nature, it requires default value to be provided.
 - runtime override with `dg.resolve`